Earl of Bradford: Family seats

 The family seat is Weston Park in Staffordshire.
 They also held Castle Bromwich Hall, a manor in Warwickshire, along with the adjoining Castle Bromwich Hall Gardens.
 The Hall is now a hotel, and its gardens have been restored by a Trust and are open to the public.

 Weston Park was held by the family until 1986.
-Gerald, the 6th Earl of Bradford, who had succeeded to the title in 1957, died in 1981, leaving the family with large death duties.
-After five years of negotiations with the Treasury, Weston Park was donated to the nation via a Foundation established in 1986.
+Gerald, the sixth Earl, who had succeeded to the title in 1957, died in 1981, leaving the family with large death duties.
+After five years of negotiations with the Treasury, Weston Park was donated to the nation via a foundation established in 1986.

-Since then, a G8 Summit Retreat was held at Weston Park in 1998 with the heads of State or Government present including US President Bill Clinton and Russian President Boris Yeltsin and, since 1999, the grounds of Weston Park have been used as one of the sites of the annual dual-site Virgin sponsored V Festival.
+Since then, a G8 Summit Retreat was held at Weston Park in 1998 with the heads of State or Government present including U.S. President Bill Clinton and Russian President Boris Yeltsin and, since 1999, the grounds of Weston Park have been used as one of the sites of the annual dual-site Virgin-sponsored V Festival.
 While the family of the 7th Earl of Bradford has no remaining claim to Weston Park, much of the artwork (including works by van Dyck and others) remains privately held.